 Sublime Text excels in environments requiring complete network isolation while maintaining instant startup performance and minimal resource consumption.

 Why it works: Air-gapped environments, common in defense contractors and financial trading firms, require editors that function completely offline.
 Sublime Text's architecture assumes no network connectivity by default, with all functionality embedded in the native binary and complete isolation from external dependencies.
+Organizations evaluating privacy-focused development tools find that Sublime Text eliminates data transmission concerns entirely.

-Key advantage: A trading firm's air-gapped network deployment revealed Sublime Text was among the editors maintaining full functionality including syntax highlighting, code completion, and project management without external dependencies.
+Key advantage: A trading firm's air-gapped network deployment revealed Sublime Text was among the editors maintaining full functionality, including syntax highlighting, code completion, and project management without external dependencies.
 The proprietary license eliminates the compliance complexity of open-source software auditing.

 Infrastructure requirements: 1 vCPU, 2GB RAM, 500MB disk space.
 Setup time: 5 minutes installation, 15 minutes for workspace configuration.